Smart Fiberglass Solutions Contact Us Now

 Thick and Dense Fabric Structure

-• aluminum coatings for radiant heat reflection
+• Aluminum foil coating improves radiant heat reflection

-Reinforced Edges
+Reinforced Edges and Heavy Stitching

 How to Choose the Best Welding Blanket Manufacturer